 This approach allows brands to free up their workforce from repetitive tasks and let them focus on more complex issues that require human participation.

 For example, Booking.com created Booking Assistant, a chatbot that analyzes user queries to determine the most common questions that travelers need help with.

-The bot helps users to make a payment for travel services and provides helpful information such as time of arrival and departure, change in travel dates, cancellation of reservations, and parking.
+The chatbot helps users to make a payment for travel services and provides helpful information such as time of arrival and departure, change in travel dates, cancellation of reservations, and parking.

 If Booking Assistant can’t help a user, it redirects the query to the customer support representative.

 While still being a wiser investment in comparison with IVR or mobile apps for processing simple requests like bank balance checking, chatbots are especially useful when it comes to queries with multiple parameters.

 For example, when a user needs to rebook his or her flight for another date and another destination as well as wants to get a window seat, a well-designed chatbot can quickly process this query using natural language processing.